pan-0/BLayout/DOCS.md

   - `lays` is an array of length `n` containing layouts,
   - `prev_size` is used to chain multiple `blcalc()` calls.
 When first invoking, `0` must be passed, otherwise the result of the previous `blcalc()` call must be passed, assuming the call succeeded and a **non**-`0` value was returned. `align` and `offs` must not change across any chained calls.
 * `blnext()` allocates the next object in a **left-to-right** manner, where:
-  - `ptr` is a pointer to the currently allocated object.
+  - `ptr` is a pointer to the current allocated object.
 When first invoking, pass a pointer to your buffer.
   - `curr_size` is the size of the current object (see `blsizeof()`).
 When first invoking, pass `0`.
   - `next_align` is the alignment[^1] of the next object's type (in bytes).
 When first invoking, pass the alignment of the **first** object's type.
 * `blprev()` is like `blnext()`, but allocates and returns the previous object, in a **right-to-left** manner.
 That means you should allocate in **reverse** order, starting with **last** object.
-  - `ptr` is a pointer to the currently allocated object.
+  - `ptr` is a pointer to the current allocated object.
 When fist invoking, pass a pointer to the **end** of your buffer.
   - `prev_size` is the size of the previous object (see `blsizeof()`).
 When first invoking, pass the size of the **last** object.
   - `prev_align` is the alignment[^1] of the previous object's type (in bytes).
 When first invoking pass the alignment of the **last** object's type.
 * `blsizeof()` returns the total size (in bytes) of an object described by its layout.
 Effectively, it multiplies `blayout.nmemb` with `blayout.size`.
 It's provided as a convenience.